Shiba Inu Breed Characteristics

 Here are some of the qualities you can expect from the Shiba Inu, rated from one to five stars.
 However, all dogs are individuals, and your Shiba may not display exactly the same characteristics.

-The Shiba Inu is considered one of the world’s oldest existing dog breeds at almost 2000 years old.
-The Shiba dog was originally bred to serve as a hunting dog in the harsh mountain regions of Japan.
-Their dense coats would protect them from the cold and the thick foliage.
+The Shiba Inu is one of the world’s oldest dog breeds, dating back nearly 2000 years.
+Originally bred for hunting in Japan’s rugged mountain regions, their dense coats protected them from the cold and thick foliage.

-Today the Shiba Inu is the most popular breed in Japan, and luckily it seems that the breed will not be threatened with extinction anytime soon.
+Today, the Shiba Inu is the most popular breed in Japan, with a secure future ahead.

-Since owning a dog is a commitment that lasts a lifetime, it’s best to buy your Shiba Inu puppy from breeders who have made their own commitment to the care and raising of their animals.
-Registered breeders who are accountable for the treatment of their animals should be your first choice when looking for a Shiba Inu puppy.
-These responsible breeders who are part of breeding organisations will know how to properly care for their dogs.
+Given the lifelong commitment of owning a dog, it’s wise to purchase your Shiba Inu puppy from breeders dedicated to the care and raising of their animals.
+Opt for registered breeders accountable for their treatment of animals.
+These responsible breeders, affiliated with breeding organisations, understand how to properly care for their dogs.

-Ethical breeders will also have their breeding animals checked for common breed health concerns, especially any genetic issues that may affect the quality of life of your dog.
+Ethical breeders will also have their breeding animals checked for common health issues, especially genetic concerns that might affect your dog’s quality of life.

 Yes, these self-reliant and intelligent dogs can be left to their own devices, so long as they’re in a secure area with all the mental and physical enrichment that they could need.